Sakshi2736/PageLoop-WPT/README.md

 📖 PageLoop – Online Book Reading & Review System

 🚀 Project Overview
 PageLoop is a full-stack web application designed for book lovers to register, manage books, read reviews, and share feedback.
-The platform provides secure authentication, a clean user interface, and a smooth end-to-end experience for managing book data and user interactions.
+The platform provides secure authentication a clean user interface, and a smooth end-to-end experience for managing book data and user interactions.

 This project was developed as part of PG-DAC CDAC coursework to demonstrate full-stack development skills including frontend, backend, database, and authentication.